Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 # Introduction

-<span style="color:red">Provide a concise overview of your workplace environment and explain the relevance of your proposed MVP to your employer.
-(500 words +/- 10%)</span>
+*Provide a concise overview of your workplace environment and explain the relevance of your proposed MVP to your employer.
+(500 words +/- 10%)*

 # Design

 ## GUI Design

-<span style="color:red">GUI Design: create a GUI design using Figma or another prototyping tool.
+*GUI Design: create a GUI design using Figma or another prototyping tool.
 Include screenshots and optionally provide a link to your Figma design.
-The design should be specific to your application.</span>
+The design should be specific to your application.*

 ### Screen mockups